 Gayle Brill Mittler - Mayor

-Gayle Brill Mittler became Mayor in 2014, when she was chosen by her fellow Council members to complete her predecessor’s term upon his resignation.
-In 2016, she was elected for her first four year term.
-As Mayor, Gayle takes a managed and goal-oriented yet grass roots, approach to governing and increasing the Borough’s volunteerism.
-To that end, she has established five goals for the governing body to address: a)tax stabilization, b) downtown development, c) infrastructure, d) quality of life, and e) transparency.
+As Mayor, Gayle takes a managed and goal-oriented approach to governing.
+To that end, she has established five goals on which the governing body concentrates its efforts: a)tax stabilization, b) downtown development, c) infrastructure, d) quality of life, and e) transparency.

 Under Gayle’s leadership, Highland Park has achieved success in a number of areas, and received recognition from both the County and State levels for many of our accomplishments, including: